-Prominent types include
+Prominent types of prion diseases include

 Creutzfeldt-Jakob disease Creutzfeldt-Jakob Disease (CJD) Creutzfeldt-Jakob disease (CJD) is the most common human prion disease.
 It occurs worldwide and has several forms and subtypes.
 CJD symptoms include dementia, myoclonus, and other central nervous... read more (CJD), the prototypic example (usually sporadic)

 Variably protease-sensitive prionopathy Variably Protease-Sensitive Prionopathy (VPSPr) Variably protease-sensitive prionopathy (VPSPr) is a rare sporadic prion disease (identified in 2008).
 (See also Overview of Prion Diseases.)
 Variably protease-sensitive prionopathy occurs in... read more (VPSPr; sporadic)